 You will often come across the strong and reliable Bosch range of Mid drive motors in its various latest (Generation 4) iterations.
-The basic ‘Active Line’ offers modest power (40Nm) for general duties and leisure in flatter areas, the Active Line+ a bit more oomph (50Nm) for heavier/hillier utility use, and the Performance Line/Performance Line CX (65 and 75 Nm respectively) for heavy duty use/super relaxed riding in and around Sheffield.
+The basic ‘Active Line’ offers modest power (40Nm) for general duties and leisure in flatter areas, the Active Line Plus a bit more oomph (50Nm) for heavier/hillier utility use, and the Performance Line/Performance Line CX + Cargo Line (65 and 85 Nm respectively) for heavy duty use/super relaxed riding in and around Sheffield.

 Note that these Bosch motors have different starting characteristics (from a standstill).
 For example Bosch describe the basic Active Line’s starting characteristics as ‘Harmonius’ which in practice means very gentle, and this can be an issue when trying to set off on a Sheffield hill, particularly if you are loaded.

-The two Bosch Performance Line motors (Performance Line and Performance line CX) offer two distinct advantages over the less powerful Active and Active+Line variants for users in hilly Sheffield, or indeed out in such as the Peak district.
+The two Bosch Performance Line motors (Performance Line and Performance Line CX) and the Cargo Line motor offer two distinct advantages over the less powerful Active Line and Active Line Plus variants for users in hilly Sheffield, or indeed out in such as the Peak district.

 Shimano offer similarly rated and very efficient/reliable motors – currently for urban/tour use the e5000 (40Nm), e6000 (50Nm) and e61000 (60Nm), and for MTB’s the e7000 (60Nm) and e8000 (70Nm), however you might want to check if the slight delay on pressing the pedals on the e6100 before the power comes in that one reviewer noted suits you.